Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

 Refer to the [tutorials](../tutorial.md) to understand how you can expose an AKS service over HTTP or HTTPS, to the internet, using an Azure App Gateway.

 ## Multi-cluster / Shared App Gateway
-By default AGIC assumes full ownership of the configuration of the App Gateway it is linked to.
-With minimal tweaks, AGIC can share App Gateway with other Azure components.
-For instance, we could use the same App Gateway for our AKS and also an app hosted on VMSS.
-We have the option to constrain AGIC, so it controls only a subset of the App Gateway's properties.
+By default AGIC assumes full ownership of the App Gateway it is linked to.
+With a few changes, AGIC can share App Gateway with other Azure components.
+For instance, we could use the same App Gateway for an app hosted on VMSS as well as AKS.

+Please __backup your App Gateway's configuration__ before enabling this setting:
+  1. using [Azure Portal](https://portal.azure.com/) navigate to your `App Gateway` instance
+  2. from `Export template` click `Download`

+The zip file you downloaded will have JSON templates, bash, and PowerShell scripts you could use to restore App Gateway

 ### Example Scenario
-Let's take an imaginary App Gateway, which manages traffic for 2 web sites:
+Let's look at an imaginary App Gateway, which manages traffic for 2 web sites:
-  - prod.contoso.com
-  - dev.contoso.com

-We need to:
-  - serve `dev.contoso.com` from a new AKS, using App Gateway and AGIC
+  - `dev.contoso.com` - hosted on a new AKS, using App Gateway and AGIC
-  - serve  `prod.contoso.com` from an existing [Azure VMSS](https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/)
+  - `prod.contoso.com` - hosted on an [Azure VMSS](https://azure.microsoft.com/en-us/services/virtual-machine-scale-sets/)

-Until now (and by default) AGIC assumed 100% ownership of the App Gateway configuration.
+With default settings, AGIC assumes 100% ownership of the App Gateway it is pointed to.
 AGIC overwrites all of App Gateway's configuration.
 If we were to manually create a listener for `prod.contoso.com` (on App Gateway), without defining it in the Kubernetes Ingress, AGIC will delete the `prod.contoso.com` config within seconds.

 To install AGIC and also serve `prod.contoso.com` from our VMSS machines, we must constrain AGIC to configuring `dev.contoso.com` only.
-This is is facilitated by instantiating the following [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/):
+This is facilitated by instantiating the following [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/):

 ```bash